Foxhall Stadium

 Foxhall Stadium is a Stock car and speedway stadium located in Foxhall near Ipswich.
-The Stadium is run by Spedeworth Motorsports stock car promoters.
+The stadium is run by Spedeworth Motorsports stock car promoters.
 The stadium opened in 1951 and has been in continuous operation since.

-Stock cars
+Stock Car Racing

-Known as the Foxhall International Raceway the track is a 382 metre tarmac oval.
-The traditional main events at the Stadium include The National Hot Rod Championship of the World held the first weekend every July and the Gala Night Held the closest Saturday Night to Guy Fawkes Night.
-At both events a large entry of Stock Cars, Hot Rods and Banger Racers can be expected as well as a capacity crowd of around 10,000.
+Known as the Foxhall International Raceway, the track is a 382-metre tarmac oval.
+The traditional main events at the Stadium include The National Hot Rod Championship of the World, held on the first weekend of July (as part of a two-day event labeled as 'Spedeweekend') and the Gala Night Held on the closest Saturday Night to Guy Fawkes Night.
+At both events a large entry of Stock Cars, Hot Rods and Banger Racers can be expected, as well as a capacity crowd of around 10,000.